Rowson3D/Steps-Counter/README.md

 2. Click the "Select Image Folder" button and choose the folder containing your images.
 3. A "Step Mode" can be selected, where "Normal" finds the first valid result, "Strict" matches exactly, and "Prioritize Epochs" tries to find the largest possible epoch, while "Prioritize Repeats" does the opposite.
 4. Enter a batch size using the spinbox provided.
 5. The application will calculate and display the 'repeats', 'epochs', and 'total_steps'.
 6. The 'repeats' and the current folder name will be copied to clipboard for easy pasting.
+7. All the current settings will be saved to a text file with the name being the repeats and folder name, inside the "suggestions" folder.
+This file is overwritten every time a new folder is selected, the batch size is changed, or the step mode is changed.

 ## Configuration